bahamat/cf-primer/cf-primer.md

 # Bundles

 A **bundle** is a collection of **promises**.
-It is a logical grouping of any number of promises, usually for a common purpose.
-E.g., a bundle to configure everything necessary for Apache to function properly.
+It is a logical grouping of any number of promises, usually for a common purpose (e.g., everything necessary for a Web site to function properly).

 For example, a bundle to configure Apache might: